Phil MeekinView Profile

 The West Midlands office of Wilson Field has exceeded the £1m fee income figure for the second consecutive year in its five-year history, highlighting the importance of professional contacts to its success.

 Fee income at the Solihull office, which specialises in insolvency and business turnaround options for all types of companies, grew in the year; it handled multiple administration jobs for the retail, manufacturing and transport sectors.

-Since inception the Solihull office, based on Central Boulevard, Blythe Valley, has now recorded more than £3m of fee income and anticipates business in 2017 will hit the £1.5m mark.
+Since inception, the Solihull office, based on Central Boulevard, Blythe Valley, has recorded more than £3m in fee income and anticipates business in 2017 will hit the £1.5m mark.

 “We work with a number of introducers, including solicitors, accountants and interim finance directors and all our work comes through referrals.
 People recommend us.”

-Managing director Nick added: “The market for personal and company insolvencies is shrinking, but I still anticipate growth going forward.
-We are in a good position to get a larger share of the local and regional market.”
+“The market for personal and company insolvencies is shrinking, but I still anticipate growth going forward.
+We are in a good position to get a larger share of the local and regional market.